Call now in confidence immediate help & advice 24/7

 Find out how a drug and alcohol rehab in Cumbria will work to support your mental health by calling us today on 0800 088 66 86

-What are the benefits of abstinence?
+What are the Benefits of Abstinence at Rehab?

 When you enter a drug and alcohol rehab in Cumbria, you will become sober.
 The ultimate goal for a person with an addiction is abstinence, which is long-term sobriety.